Circle actions and geometric quantisation: Geometric quantisation

 \subsection{Prequantisation}

-This subsection deals with some concepts needed to define wave functions.
+This subsection deals with some concepts needed to define quantum states.
 The first attempt was to see them as sections of a complex line bundle over the symplectic manifold, the so-called prequantum line bundle.
-The other notion described here, the polarisation, is a way to define a global distinction between momentum and position.
+The other notion described here, polarisation, is a way to define a global distinction between momentum and position.